Friday, December 10, 2004

 Fixing Post Election Myths

-Many more churchgoing voters flocked to the polls this year, driven by the Bush "moral values" and the gay marriage referendum.
+The first myth: Many more churchgoing voters flocked to the polls this year, driven by the Bush "moral values" and the gay marriage referendum.

 Second myth: The Bush campaign won by mobilizing GOP strongholds and suppressing turnout in Democratic areas.